 Brian Head lights up every Friday and Saturday from 4-9pm with night skiing on the Blackfoot Lift.
 Tickets start at $25 [16].
 Holiday periods like Christmas, MLK, and Presidents’ Day feature night skiing all week long [16].

 Freestyle riders can enjoy two terrain parks.
 Giant Steps Bypass Park features 12 beginner to intermediate elements.
-Navajo Progressive Park offers 6+ features that beginners will love [17].
+Navajo Progressive Park offers 6+ features that beginners will love.
+Additionally, the resort features three terrain parks in total, entertaining freestylers with features designed for all skill levels [[17]](https://www.brianhead.com/terrain-parks/).

 Tips for staying safe at high elevation